yimengfan/BDFramework.Serverless/README.md

 # BDFramework.Server
-A powerful gameserver  by .net core!
+A powerful distribution gameserver  by .net core!